tdauth/cpp-futures-promises/README.md

 The project requires the GCC with C++17 support and CMake to be built.

 The project requires the following libraries:

 * [Boost](http://www.boost.org/)
 * [Folly](https://github.com/facebook/folly)

-It will download and compile these libraries automatically when being compiled.
+It will download and compile Folly automatically when being compiled.
-The versions of the libraries are specified in the [CMakeLists.txt](./CMakeLists.txt) file in the top level directory of the project.
+The version of Folly is specified in the [CMakeLists.txt](./CMakeLists.txt) file.

-Furthermore, the project requires the following packages on Fedora 29:
-* cmake
-* gcc-c++
-* libatomic
-* bash
-* which
-* rpm-build
-* valgrind
-* lcov
-* cppcheck
-* cppcheck-htmlreport

-Folly dependencies on Fedora 29:
-* glog-devel
-* gflags-devel
-* autoconf
-* automake
-* autoconf
-* automake
-* libtool
-* zlib-devel
-* lzma-devel
-* snappy-devel
-* double-conversion-devel
-* openssl-devel
-* libevent-devel

-These dependencies can be installed with the script [install_fedora_dependencies.sh](./install_fedora_dependencies.sh).

 ## State of the Art

 Existing C++ libraries for futures and promises:

 * C++17 thread support library (standard library): Rather limited not support (not even callbacks)
 * Boost.Thread: Callbacks, executors, only basic combinators
 * Folly: Callbacks, executors, more combinators

 Disadvantages of Folly:

 * Missing non-blocking combinators compared to Scala
 * Only one callback per future
 * Futures and promises require move semantics